Fences, driveways and drains

 - how much to spend on it.

-If you can’t agree, there’s a legal process to follow.
+If you cannot agree, there’s a legal process to follow.

 Consumer NZ has information about your rights and how to resolve a dispute.